-Caulking and grouting is typically found in the kitchen, bathrooms, and laundry area at connections between the toilet and floor; the bathtub floor and wall; the shower floor and wall; and sink back splash and counter tops.
-Deteriorated or cracked caulking or grouting can allow moisture to penetrate into structural framing, causing water damage (rot) or promoting the growth of mold.
-It is impossible to tell how long deteriorated grouting or caulking has existed, and moisture might have penetrated subject areas and caused damage which is not visible and can only be determined by remodeling/renovation or destructive testing.
+Caulking is commonly used in areas like the kitchen, bathrooms, and laundry room, particularly around the connections between the toilet and floor, the bathtub floor and wall, the shower floor and wall, and the sink backsplash and countertops.
+Over time, deteriorated or cracked caulking can allow moisture to seep into structural framing, potentially leading to water damage (such as rot) or fostering mold growth.
+Since it's difficult to determine how long the caulking has been compromised, moisture may have already infiltrated these areas and caused hidden damage.
+Such issues can only be fully assessed through remodeling, renovation, or destructive testing.

 How to properly apply caulk around a bathtub